wgw0/bq_modelling/README.md

 - RANDOM_STATE:
 A seed value used for random number generation to ensure reproducibility of the model training and data splitting.
 Changing this value will result in different random splits and model initialisations, which could affect performance outcomes.

+- TEST_SIZE:
+The split of data that is kept away from the building to test the build against.
+This can be altered up or down based on the effectiveness of model building, and is worth considering to move up when the data set increases (currently at 20%).

 ## Local Setup and Running